AnietieJohnson/Data-Cleaning-and-Transformation-Using-Power-BI/README.md

 :-------------------------------:|:------------------------------:
 ![](https://github.com/AnietieJohnson/Data-Cleaning-and-Transformation-Using-Power-BI/blob/main/Salary%20CSV%20dataset%20before%20cleaning.png) | ![](https://github.com/AnietieJohnson/Data-Cleaning-and-Transformation-Using-Power-BI/blob/main/salary%20dataset%20after%20cleaning.png)
 ### Department.csv
-- Corrected data types for each columns
+- Corrected data types for each column
 - Renamed column headings for Clarity and consistency
 - Checked for missing values and duplicates, there was none
 - For the Nulls present I used **_Keep rows tab_** from **HOME** to keep 11 valid rows and removed nulls and empty cells.